xoolive/xoolive.github.io/_pages/research.md

   traffic like the [OpenSky Network](https://opensky-network.org/).
   It is designed to be easily extendable to other sources of data.

+- The [tangram](https://github.com/open-aviation/tangram) project is a modular platform for real-time geospatial and air traffic management research.
+Built on a plugin-first architecture with a high-performance backend (Python & Rust) and modern web frontend (Vue & Deck.gl), it enables visualization and analysis of moving entities with low latency.
+While focused on air traffic management, the core framework is generic and adaptable to any domain.

 - The [open aviation data](https://atmdata.github.io/) initiative intends to reference any kind of (possibly open) data initiative related to aviation.
 It is supported by a group of academics, researchers and aviation people working to